Iicytower/obj-valid/README.md

 ```
 * If object contains an array of objects, this package won't check if all objects has the same structure.
 It will be fixed in next versions.
 * If object contains a multidimensional array, this package won't check nested arrays.
 It will be fixed in next versions.
+* In next versions will be added comfortable use for validate on routes.